-Our mission at the AIU RACE Centre is to make Black, Asian and Minority Ethnic (BAME) history, heritage and culture more visible.
-Historical accounts from BAME communities using their own words are not equally represented in the public record, and are at risk of loss.
+Our mission at the AIU RACE Centre is to make Global Majority history, heritage and culture more visible.
+Historical accounts from Global Majority communities using their own words are not equally represented in the public record, and are at risk of loss.
 We therefore work to collect these stories, documents, records and materials.

 What is COVID-19 Collecting?

-The COVID-19 pandemic is having a disproportionate impact on BAME communities.
-To ensure this is captured for future researchers, educators and commentators and that our collective national history represents all our communities, we are launching a campaign to collect stories from Greater Manchester’s BAME communities.
+The COVID-19 pandemic is having a disproportionate impact on Global Majority communities.
+To ensure this is captured for future researchers, educators and commentators and that our collective national history represents all our communities, we have launched a campaign to collect stories from Greater Manchester’s Global Majority communities.

 We won’t shy away from the difficult and uncomfortable stories the pandemic has exposed.
-We will collect records, stories and articles that demonstrate how racism – structural, institutional and interpersonal – still exists today but is being erased by our national story being largely told by the privileged few.
-We will take an intersectional approach, seeking to collect the stories of everyone within our BAME communities.
+We aim to collect records, stories and articles that demonstrate how racism – structural, institutional and interpersonal – still exists today but is being erased by our national story being largely told by the privileged few.
+We are also taking an intersectional approach, seeking to collect the stories of everyone within our BGlobal Majority communities.

 What to Donate?

 Donations can be attached to an email with your full name, contact details (email address, phone number) and some contextual information – who created the item?
 Why, and why is it important to you?
 Where and when was it made or found?

 How to Donate?

 If you are interested in donating something, but unsure if it's relevant, please submit an inquiry below.

 Error: Contact form not found.